 Dibru - Saikhowa National Park - Covering an area of 340 sq km, this park is one of the main attractions of the area.
 The National park is located 60 km from Digboi town.
 Semi-Wild (feral) Horses and White-winged Wood ducks are a rare glimpse at the park.
 There is also the usual wildlife of North East such as the Leopard, Clouded Leopard, Elephant, Sambar, slow loris, Asiatic Buffalo, Capped Langur, Gangetic Dolphin, Indian Wild dog etc. More than 250 varieties of local and migratory birds are also found here.

 Tilinga Mandir (Bell Temple) – The Tilinga Mandir (Bell temple) located at Bordubi, about 17 km from Tinsukia city, is a Shiva temple that thousands of people visit every day.
 It is believed that one may get his/her wishes fulfilled by offering a bell to this temple.

 Digboi is located 34 km away from the city of Tinsukia. more

 Rukmini Island – It is located 55 km away from Tinsukia, a beach island covering an area of 3.25 Sq.Km. is situated in the middle of the river Brahmaputra.
-It is safe heaven many indigenous and migratory birds.
-The best attractions are the long sandy beaches, sand banks for sun baths and parasailing.
-The place is ideal for a holiday that brings you away from the madding crowd, hustle, and bustle of the modern life.
+It is a safe haven for many indigenous and migratory birds.
+The best attractions are the long sandy beaches, and sand banks for sun baths and parasailing.
+The place is ideal for a holiday that brings you away from the madding crowd, hustle, and bustle of modern life.

-Namdapha National Park – It is located 136 kms away of Tinsukia. more
+Namdapha National Park – It is located 136 km away from Tinsukia. more